JacobHA/MatrixDeviation/README.md

 # MatrixDeviation
-Calculates the deviation or "noisiness" of matrix elements
+Python function based on numpy to calculate the deviation or "noisiness" of matrix elements.

 # Usage: